Sometimes, magic just happens and sometimes, I really have to work at it. With Poppies from the Past, I did not have to work at it.

 Once I was home, I started searching through my books and the web, looking for a pattern for the block.
 By the time I’d given up, the basic design for Poppies from the Past was already in my head.

 My poppy differs from my vintage inspiration in several ways.
 For one, mine pattern is completely paper pieced, no hand applique or set-in seams!
-Secondly, I designed the actual flower just a little bit differently because I wanted a more upright effect with the petals.
+Secondly, I designed the actual flower just a little bit different because I wanted a more upright effect with the petals.
 Last, my block is much, much smaller; only 7″ compared to the originals approximately 14″ – 15″.

 You may remember that not long ago, I was on the hunt for the lovely background fabric I used in this project.
 That was the only hard part of this project, running out of fabric and then not being able to find what I needed locally!
 Fortunately, I have fantastic friends and with their help, I was able to get this project complete.

 Poppies from the Past is available for only $8 for instant PDF download with secure PayPal payment from the Sewhooked Shop.
 You get foundation patterns for the poppies and the flying geese border, as well as fabric requirements, cutting and stitching instructions to create a 14 1/4″ x 29 1/4″ wall hanging.

 Alternative color combinations, created in EQ7

 This version was created by Midge, who helped me test the pattern.

 Posts on this blog contain affiliate links.
 Thank you for your support!